ageis/url/README.md

 * If you intend to use all the features, these packages should be installed:
 		`imagemagick, cutycapt, php5-geoip, php5-mysql, php-db, php5-sqlite, xvfb, phantomjs`

-You can retrieve thumbnails only like so:
+You can retrieve just the thumbnail like so:
 		`http://example.com/url/index.php?thumb=http://www.google.com`

 The API will return a shortened URL in plaintext: